QuokkaStake/astronomer/README.md

 params - Display chain(s) params
-proposals - Display all active proposals proposal - Display a proposal by ID
+proposals - Display all active proposals proposal - Display a proposal by ID wallet_link - Link a wallet wallet_link - Unlink a wallet chains - Display all chains and the chains bound to this chat supply - See total chain supply, bonded ratio and community pool
 ```

 Then add a Telegram config to your config file (see `config.example.toml` for reference).